 You’ll find are some of the key messages below.
 But first, a video of two therapists talking about how they use the Story Massage Programme for children in palliative care.

 Siblings Groups at a Children’s Hospice

-Story Massage is a positive touch activity that can help children share their feelings in a safe and confidential atmosphere.
+The Story Massage Programme is a positive touch activity that can help children share their feelings in a safe and confidential atmosphere.
 Children are free to express how they are feeling at that particular time, and to know that it is okay to have these difficult emotions.
-Story massage can help them recognise they are not alone in feeling guilty, angry, sad, confused – others are feeling the same.
+Sharing massage stories can help them recognise they are not alone in feeling guilty, angry, sad, confused – others are feeling the same.
 They have often lost the attention of their parents and their playmate too.
 It is a period of bereavement before the sibling dies.
 Sharing a story massage can encourage the children to express their emotions, and also to laugh and play, and develop friendships within the group.

 The therapist working with massage for children in palliative care should be flexible and work on areas such as the tummy or the side, if the child is in bed.
 And you obviously need to be careful around and drips, drains and tubes.
-Parents can also be taught simple Story Massage so they can share these with their children.
+Parents can also be taught simple Story Massage strokes so they can share these with their children.

-More about Story Massage
+More about the Story Massage Programme

-Ten simple massage strokes form the basis of our Story Massage book, resources and training.
-These strokes have a child friendly name, such as The Drum or The Circle, and an easy to recognise symbol making it fully accessible for all ages and abilities.
+The Story Massage Programme combines the fun and reassurance of story with the benefits of positive, respectful touch.
+It is enjoyed by all ages and abilities.
+Ten simple massage strokes form the basis of the programme.
+These strokes have a name, such as The Circle or The Sprinkle, and an easy to recognise symbol (as shown in Emma’s massage story) making it accessible for all.